 Spend a night away from your lodge on a sleeping deck in the heart of the Kalahari Desert.
 Tswalu The Malori lies within Tswalu Kalahari Private Game Reserve and offers a romantic, adventurous night under the stars in the wilderness.
-It’s the perfect climax to a luxury South African safari.
+It’s one of South Africa’s best safari experiences.

 We’d come to Tswalu Kalahari Private Game Reserve for its sublime landscapes and fathomless night skies.
 My partner and I began our stay at The Motse, the main camp in Tswalu.
 It’s a beautiful lodge built from local stone, red clay and traditional Kalahari thatch.
 Our chalet (called a legae) was spacious, with indoor and outdoor showers, an open fireplace, floor-to-ceiling windows, designer decor and a large study area.

 The lodge had a lovely swimming pool and a spa for pampering treatments.
 So luxurious was it, in fact, that the prospect of sleeping out in the wilds, when it was offered as an adventurous extra, appeared a little daunting.
 Would it drag us away from all the beauty and luxury we were so enjoying?